 - Sales Representative

-what is a master’s in art and visual media?
+what is a master’s in Rhetoric and Composition?

-what can i do with a master’s in art and visual media?
+what can i do with a degree in Rhetoric and Composition?

-With a degree in art and visual media, you will be qualified for a variety of career opportunities, including postsecondary teacher, artist, art dealer, art consultant, arts administration, public relations manager, customer service representative, sales representative and more.
+With a degree in rhetoric and composition, you will be qualified for a variety of career opportunities, including author, grant writer, content writer, editor, public relations manager, technical writer, copywriter, customer service representative and sales representative.

 - Master of Education